 The Authority became the provider of electric service in the Service Area on May 28, 1998 by acquiring LILCO as a wholly-owned subsidiary of the Authority through a merger.
-Since such acquisition, LILCO has done business under the name LIPA.
-For the period prior to its acquisition by the Authority, LILCO is referred to herein as "LILCO" and, for the subsequent period, is referred to herein as "LIPA."
+Since such acquisition, LILCO has done business under the name Long Island Lighting Company d/b/a LIPA.
+For the period prior to its acquisition by the Authority, LILCO was an investor-owned utility and is referred to herein as "LILCO" and, for the subsequent period after acquisition by the Authority, is referred to herein as "LIPA."